-These dogs may be a great exercise partners.
-However, their larger size may make them unsuitable for this.
+These dogs may be great exercise partners.
+However, their larger size can make them unsuitable for this.
 Larger dogs tend to need less exercise simply because they’re carrying around all that extra weight.

 While they are smart, these dogs often don’t dedicate that smartness to their training.
 They are extremely stubborn and often have a hard time applying what they know to new situations.
 It is very common for them to learn the command perfectly in training class and then have no idea what you’re talking about when you give them the command at home.